adamjberg/devtails.xyz/_posts/adam/2023-02-27-how-to-setup-web-push-notifications-ios.md

 Testing this on a real device requires an https connection.
 You will need to deploy your code in some way that allows it to be accessed from your phone with an https connection.

 You can find a live example running [here](https://notification-adam.cloud.engramhq.xyz/).
 Pressing the subscribe button won't do anything if you just have the page opened from your browser.
 You will first need to click the share button and then "Add to Home Screen".
-Open the app that now shows on your home screen and pressing the subscribe button should ask for permission to send notifications and once granted immediately send the test notification.
+Open the app that now shows on your home screen and press the subscribe button.
+The app will ask for permission to send notifications and once granted immediately send the test notification.

 ## Wrap-up

-This announcement is a big step for PWAs on iOS.
+This announcement is a big step for Progressive Web Apps (PWAs) on iOS.
 Notifications were probably the number one cited reason companies reached for a native application.
 Despite the plethora of news articles about this announcement, I couldn't find a single up to date resource on how to actually implement this.
 So hopefully the time I spent putting this together saves you some time on the topic.